mustafadngl/Data-Modelling-with-Cassandra/README.md

 # Cassandra-Basic-Data-Modelling-Template
 This repository provides fresh start with data modelling from first project in udacity nanodegree program.
-In .ipynb folder every step explained in docstring.
-In order to process locally, all folders should be stated in same folder.
+In `Project_Template.ipynb` folder every step explained in docstring.
+In order to process locally, all folders paths should be stated in same folder.
 Also data file should be unzipped.
 In order to avoid errors, image file contains all [images](https://github.com/mustafathemech/Cassandra-Basic-Data-Modelling-Template-via_udacity-/tree/main/images) which are explained in template.
 Project is a cassandra database based on project in order to apply ETL processes via a cluster.
 Also, shows upright understanding on industrial concepts of data implementation.